-On February 13, 2015, human rights activists from the Open Dialog Foundation presented the “Savchenko list”.
+On February 13, 2015, human rights activists from the Open Dialogue Foundation presented the “Savchenko list”.
 They appealed to impose personal sanctions on everybody involved in the case of the Ukrainian pilot.

 The list features a few dozen Russian high officials, including President Vladimir Putin and the entire Russian PACE delegation.In their appeal to the leaders of NATO, PACE, the European Council and the European Commission, as well as President of Ukraine, Parliament of Ukraine and the Prime Minister, the activists demanded the imposition of personal sanctions against the persons on the “Savchenko list” and the punishment of those guilty of unlawful actions.